Washing & Care

-Please note - do NOT use any detergents which contain Bleach, Whiteners or Brightners - there are a couple of big brands with bleach/whiteners/brightners which put tiny little holes in Merino fabric and are to be avoided.
+Please note - do NOT use any detergents which contain Bleach, Whiteners or Optical Brightners - brands with bleach/whiteners/brightners weaken the fabric & put tiny little holes, runs and change the colour in our Merino fabric and are to be avoided as they will destroy your Merino products.
 If unsure of what to use please contact us on 1800 606 969 and we'll help you out!

 Merino requires less washing than other fibres which means fewer laundry loads & less use of detergents and power.
 Because merino wool is naturally anti-microbial & doesn't stink you'll get more than one day's wear.